Overnight Mental Health Practitioner

 • Receive crisis calls from clients.

-• Help to defuse and de-escalate any potential behavior emergencies and assists in developing additional programming appropriate for the client’s needs.
+• Help to defuse and de-escalate any potential behavior emergencies.

 • Assist with discharge planning.